 Don’t miss the incredible white sand beaches of Anna Maria Island, spread throughout the towns of Anna Maria, Holmes Beach and Bradenton Beach.
 Beaches in these towns offer a great place to soak up the sun, venture into the water or even spot a manatee.
 Head to Bean Point Beach to the north, Coquina Public Beach to the south or Manatee Beach just across the Anna Maria Island Bridge.

-Area beaches are easily accessible by car, bicycle or the complimentary island trolley, which allows you the freedom to explore without the hassle of parking.
+Anna Maria Island beaches are easily accessible by car, bicycle or complimentary island trolley.

 In the town of Anna Maria, visit the secluded Bean Point Beach.
-Located 5 miles from Compass Hotel (about a 15 minute drive) Bean Point Beach is a quiet and peaceful spot located on the northern tip of Anna Maria Island.
+Located five miles from Compass Hotel (about a 15-minute drive), Bean Point Beach is a quiet and peaceful spot located on the northern tip of Anna Maria Island.
 It’s a fantastic place to walk along the water and enjoy views of Tampa Bay and the Gulf of Mexico—especially at sunset.
-Be aware, this beach is prone to strong currents and swimming is not recommended.
-Some street parking is available, but your best bet is to take a ride share service, bike, or take the free, air-conditioned Anna Maria Island Trolley to the Anna Maria City Pier stop and walk from there—which will take about 15-20 minutes.
-While you’re in the area, walk over to Pine Avenue for some great shopping in Anna Maria or grab a tasty meal at Pizza Social or gRub Tropical BBQ.
+But be aware, this beach is prone to strong currents and swimming is not recommended.
+Some street parking is available, but your best bet is to take a ride share service, bike or hop aboard the free Anna Maria Island Trolley to the Anna Maria City Pier stop and make the 20-minute walk over.
+While you’re in the area, you can pop on over to Pine Avenue for some great shopping in Anna Maria or grab a tasty meal at Pizza Social or gRub Tropical BBQ.

-Located at State Route 64 and Gulf Drive (less than 5 minutes from Compass hotel), Manatee Public Beach in the town of Holmes Beach.
-Rent a bike from the Compass hotel and ride your way across the Anna Maria Island Bridge to enjoy this beautiful spot.
-Visitors can also drive to Manatee Public Beach and park in the on-site parking lot.
-Holmes Beach is great for families, as it is patrolled by lifeguards and offers picnic tables and grills, as well as concessions at Anna Maria Island Beach Cafe.
-Volleyball nets along the beach offer a great place to enjoy a game with friends.
-Beach accessories can be purchased at the nearby gift shop for all sorts of beach accessories or play a pick up game of volleyball on one of the sandy courts.
+Located at State Route 64 and Gulf Drive (less than 5 minutes from Compass hotel) lies Manatee Public Beach in the town of Holmes Beach.
+Rent a bike from Compass Hotel and ride your way across the Anna Maria Island Bridge to enjoy this beautiful spot.
+Or you can drive to Manatee Public Beach and park in the on-site parking lot instead.
+Holmes Beach is particularly great for families, thanks to the lifeguards, picnic tables, grills, and Anna Maria Island Beach Cafe concessions.
+And friends can have a fantastic time here too – pop by the nearby gift shop for all sorts of beach accessories or play a pick up game of volleyball on one of the sandy courts.
 Last but certainly not least, Holmes Beach’s facilities include changing cabanas, public restrooms and showers with foot washes.

 PET-FRIENDLY BEACHES & PARKS